Last updated: May 4, 2026

 Step 1: Form Your Business Entity

-Most food truck operators form an LLC for liability protection.
-File Articles of Organization online at bizfilings.vermont.gov.
-Fee: $155.
-Processed in approximately 1 business day.
-File your annual report within 3 months of your fiscal year end for $45 to maintain good standing.
-Get a free EIN from the IRS at irs.gov.
+Most food truck operators form an LLC for liability protection and business credibility.
+File Articles of Organization online at bizfilings.vermont.gov for $155.
+Processed in approximately one business day.
+Get a free EIN from the IRS at irs.gov — required for business banking and payroll if you hire staff.
+File your annual report within 3 months of your fiscal year end (verify current fee at sos.vermont.gov/corporations/fees/).

 Step 2: Secure a Commissary Arrangement

-Vermont requires most commercial caterer/food truck licensees to operate from a licensed commissary – a Vermont-licensed commercial kitchen used as your base of operations for food preparation, storage, equipment cleaning, and restocking.
-You must provide documentation of your commissary agreement as part of your DOH license application.
+Vermont requires commercial caterers, including food trucks, to operate from a licensed commissary — a Vermont-licensed commercial kitchen used for food preparation, storage, water fill, and equipment cleaning.
+You must document your commissary arrangement as part of your DOH license application.

-At least one person (the operator or primary manager) must hold a certified food protection manager credential before you apply for the DOH license.
-Accepted certifications include ServSafe, Prometric, and other ANAB/CFP-accredited programs.
+At least one person — the operator or primary food safety manager — must hold a certified food protection manager credential from an ANSI/CFP-accredited program before applying for the DOH license.
+Accepted certifications include ServSafe (National Restaurant Association), Prometric, and other ANSI-accredited programs.

 Step 4: Prepare Your Mobile Unit

-- Food temperature control: Refrigeration units that maintain food at 41°F or below; hot holding equipment that maintains food at 135°F or above
+- Food temperature control: Refrigeration maintaining food at 41°F or below; hot-holding equipment maintaining food at 135°F or above; probe thermometers

-- Waste water containment: A wastewater holding tank with capacity at least 15% larger than the fresh water supply tank
+- Wastewater containment: Wastewater holding tank with capacity at least 15% larger than your fresh water supply tank; no wastewater dumping except at approved facilities

-- Food protection surfaces: All interior surfaces must be smooth, durable, nonabsorbent, and easily cleanable
+- Food protection surfaces: All interior surfaces in contact with food or food workers must be smooth, durable, nonabsorbent, and easily cleanable (stainless steel for prep surfaces)

-- Ventilation: Adequate ventilation for cooking equipment; exhaust hood if cooking with heat
+- Ventilation: Adequate ventilation for your cooking equipment; exhaust hood required for high-heat cooking

 Step 5: Apply for the Vermont DOH Commercial Caterer License

-Food trucks operating in Vermont require a Commercial Caterer License from the Vermont Department of Health, Food and Lodging Program.
+All food trucks operating in Vermont must hold a Commercial Caterer License from the Vermont Department of Health Food and Lodging Program under 18 V.S.A.
+Chapter 85:

 - Agency: Vermont Department of Health, Food and Lodging Program